 I note that the applicants traffic consultant made no significant reference to the Loxwood Road being a rural road, with no mention of considerations for horses, agricultural activities, cyclists and only briefly mentioning pedestrians but importantly, not referenced to either safety or risk.
 The same report found the impact of the proposal "not to cause any demonstrable harm to highway safety".
 I strongly disagree.
 In my opinion, the site is wholly unacceptable for the risk of traffic on the rural Loxwood road with (as mentioned earlier) regular horses, farm traffic, cyclists, runners and even pedestrians who are forced to use it between connections with footpaths and bridleways.
 This country road has 14 HGV movements a day.
 This proposal suggests HGV movements increase by 300% (to 56 movements in total).
 This simply cannot happen without a significant increase in both safety and risk.
 I have driven a horse lorry along this route a number of times and can speak from experience.
-Passing HGV's on this road is not easy and there are a number of overhanging trees where HGVs are forced onto the opposite side of the road.
+Passing HGV's on this road is not easy and there are a number of overhanging trees where HGVs are forced onto the opposite carriageway.
 Contrary to the applicants report an HGV driver cannot see clearly (West) at the junction with the A281 to turn East.
 Equally an HGV cannot turn West (Left) from the eastern junction without being positioned on the wrong side of the road, this is tricky even in a large car.
 At the alternative junction with the A281 (closer to The Fox PH) there is a bus stop.
 If a bus is on station, it will prevent HGV's passing.
+I may have missed it in the myriad of documents submitted but could find no evidence of the local bus company (who have a bus stop at the A281 junction) being consulted by the applicants.

-Many of these danger points seem to have been either missed by the applicants traffic assessment or referred to as "the visibility is in accordance with Manual for Streets" and the junction geometry "can accommodate the turning requirements of the vehicles likely to be associated with this operation" neither assessment mention if a lorry driver can see through the back wall of his cab at 45 degrees.
+Many of these danger points seem to have been either missed by the applicants traffic assessment or referred to as "the visibility is in accordance with Manual for Streets" and the junction geometry "can accommodate the turning requirements of the vehicles likely to be associated with this operation" neither assessment appears to understand the actual site.